 Hi!
 I’m Jennie from The Cake Pop Shop.
 I’m excited to share with you how to make golf cake pops!

-We are located in Jacksonville, Florida, just a few minutes away for beautiful, Ponte Vedra beach.
+We are located in Jacksonville, Florida, just a few minutes away from beautiful, Ponte Vedra beach.
 If you’re a golf lover you know what that means, we are right next to TPC Sawgrass.
-They are the birth place of the TPC and backdrop to the PGA Tour.
+They are the birthplace of the TPC and backdrop to the PGA Tour.